client9/csstool/README.md

 Since the Correct Way seems problematic, csscut does the following:

 1. Read each HTML file and keep track of elements, classes and ids found.
-2. Scan the CSS file and using the _primary selector_ and previous step, keep or remove the selector and it's rule.
-Combinators and pseudo-elements are ignored in making the decision.
+2. Scan the CSS file and convert a selector into a set of "basic selectors".
+If a rule is `h1 h2 h3` then the list of basic selectors is h1, h2, and h3.
+Classes and identifiers (ids) are preserved, while pseudo elements and attribute selectors are ignored.

-If the `li` element is found in the html then the CSS selector is also allowed `li:first-of-type` and `li li` even if you don't have a nested list.
-If `img` is found, then the CSS rule `img ~ p` is also allowed, even if you don't have paragraph as a sibling of an image.
+3. Then if each of the basic selectors is found in out list in the first step, the original selector is preserved.
+This not the rule is tossed out.

 As a special case, "universal selectors" are passed through: `*, ::before, ::after, ::root`.
 Pure attribute selectors are also passed through: `[hidden]`.